-The Rory and Elizabeth Brooks Doctoral College is also the first philanthropically funded doctoral college in the UK.
+The Rory and Elizabeth Brooks Doctoral College is also the first philanthropically funded doctoral college in the UK with support from the the Rory and Elizabeth Brooks Foundation.
 It provides opportunities for up to 100 early career researchers and bolsters the University’s commitment to addressing global inequalities and making a difference to the lives of people living in poverty.

 The Brooks Doctoral College aspires to be a world-class community of doctoral researchers contributing to socially just global development through the research of its members and their progression into leadership roles in public, private and civic institutions.
 Within the vibrant research environment which GDI offers, candidates will have access to:

 - a wide range of specialists conducting cutting-edge research in international development;

 - and an ever-growing diversity of lectures, seminars and masterclasses presented by staff, visiting speakers and postgraduate researchers.

 The results of the most recent Research Excellence Framework ranked GDI first for impact in Development Studies in the UK, with many of our researchers deemed to be 'world leading'.

 We currently supervise a number of doctoral researchers engaged in a variety of research programmes:

 The Doctoral College enhances engagement between postgraduate researchers and GDI academic staff to encourage innovation and collaboration in research and teaching.
 It provides opportunities for PhD researchers to obtain bespoke support, enabling them to become the next generation of academics, leaders and policy makers.